 Read every day

-According to Neil Pasricha, the author of seven books on happiness (including the upcoming You Are Awesome), reading 20 pages of a novel every day will make you happier.
+According to Neil Pasricha, the author of seven books on happiness (including You Are Awesome), reading 20 pages of a novel every day will make you happier.
 “Literary fiction is shown to increase brain activity and improve our capacity for empathy, compassion and understanding,” he says.
 He recommends paper books to reduce screen time.

-Check out more benefits of reading!
+Check out the surprising benefits of reading aloud.

 See negative emotions as an opportunity

-“It’s important to acknowledge that unhappiness is part of the human experience,” says Meik Wiking, the author of several books on happiness, including the upcoming The Art of Making Memories.
+“It’s important to acknowledge that unhappiness is part of the human experience,” says Meik Wiking, the author of several books on happiness, including The Art of Making Memories.
 “We will struggle; we will be heartbroken; we will experience setbacks—overcoming them is what makes us both human and happy.”